 Inspiration is fleeting.
 It comes and goes on its own mysterious schedule making scientific research rather inconclusive.
-Scientific understanding about inspiration gets complicated because inspiration is often associated with the supernatural or divine.
+Scientific understanding of inspiration gets complicated because inspiration is often associated with the supernatural or divine.

 What’s up with inspiration?
 Trust your inner knowledge and find important messages from inspiration.

-By accident I found an important message about inspiration I knew had to be shared.
+By accident, I found an important message about inspiration I knew had to share.

-I had prepared research notes about inspiration while looking for a point of view that resonated with the new normal in our global community.
+I had done some research and made notes while looking for a point of view about inspiration that resonated with the new normal in our global community.
 Things have been unsettled and a message about inspiration promised to be helpful.

 In the chaos I was distracted, juggled some other projects, and changed gears a couple of times.

 Being inspired to write about inspiration was a gift.
 I was aware the idea had slipped into my consciousness.
 I did acknowledge it.
 I enjoyed that moment of high excitement that comes when you feel a divine interaction.
 A welcomed response after asking for guidance.

 Research was done and when the time finally arrived to put thoughts on paper the precious research notes had vanished.
 Zip.
 Gone.
 Nada.